 Our preference is to travel slowly.
 We tend to stay in a particular country anywhere from 1 – 3 months.
-We choose to stay with locals as a way to get immersed into the local food culture.
+We choose to stay with locals as a way to get immersed in the local food culture.
 We prefer to stay in local residential neighborhoods, away from the popular tourist spots.
 This gives us a chance to observe the daily life and discover the local markets, food stores, and local food experiences.
 Our platform of choice is Airbnb.
 Throughout our travels, we have met many wonderful locals who have not only opened their homes to us but their hearts as well.

 When researching travel destinations, how important are food/drink choices and experiences to your overall decision-making process?

 We base our travel plans entirely on the local food specialties.
 This is actually the basis for Authentic Food Quest.
 Our mission is to inspire people to travel through food.
 And the way we do that is by traveling to 3-5 countries per continent and highlighting the local food experiences.
-By bringing awareness to the local and traditional foods, we encourage people to venture off the “guide book” path and discover new tastes and flavors while forging a deeper connection to the place and people.
+By bringing awareness to the local and traditional foods, we encourage people to venture off the “guidebook” path and discover new tastes and flavors while forging a deeper connection to the place and people.

-We travel to well-known food destinations like Argentina, Peru, Thailand and Vietnam.
+We travel to well-known food destinations like Argentina, Peru, Thailand, and Vietnam.
 As well as lesser known but emerging food destinations like Chile or Cambodia.

 Culinary traveler or food explorer?
 Which do you identify more closely with?